sa001gar/Smart-Electricity-Theft-Detection/README.md

 | 2018 | 21,000            | 1.8M                 |
 | 2021 | 22,300            | 2.1M                 |
 | 2023 | 23,000            | 2.4M                 |
-*Replace with official data from state DISCOMs or Power Ministry reports.*

 ---